-001\ ADAPTED PHYSICAL EXERCISE 1 UNIT 1 hour lecture, 1 hour laboratory
+001 ADAPTED PHYSICAL EXERCISE 1 UNIT

 Assessment of physical performance status and postural evaluation.
 Individually prescribed exercise programs for the physically disabled.
 Recreational games and individual sports adapted to students' capabilities.
-CSU, UC credit limit

-009A\ BEGINNING AEROBIC DANCE EXERCISE 1 UNIT
+009A BEGINNING AEROBIC DANCE EXERCISE 1 UNIT

-1 hour lecture, 1 hour laboratory Aerobic dance exercise with an emphasis on conditioning the musculoskeletal system, improving the cardiovascular system, increasing the efficiency of the respiratory system, and increasing flexibility.
+Aerobic dance exercise with an emphasis on conditioning the musculoskeletal system, improving the cardiovascular system, increasing the efficiency of the respiratory system, and increasing flexibility.
 Principles of physical fitness, conditioning and other relevant health-related topics will be covered.
-CSU.
-UC credit limit

-009B\ INTERMEDIATE AEROBIC DANCE EXERCISE 1 UNIT
+009B INTERMEDIATE AEROBIC DANCE EXERCISE 1 UNIT